-Patient expect digital patient engagement
+#1: Patients expect digital engagement

-They will be the best way to connect with millennials
+#2: Patients will be the best way to connect with millennials

 Firstly, they rely on technology quite a lot.
-According to research by Warwick University, they use various digital clinical communications channels such as email and apps anywhere from 45 minutes to 9 hours per day.
+According to research by Warwick University, they use various digital clinical communication channels such as email and apps anywhere from 45 minutes to 9 hours per day.

 Second, they show great interest in their health information and get it from various sources.

-They improve health literacy
+#3: Improves health literacy

-The primary reason digital patient engagement initiatives are utilized is because patients want to stay informed about the course of their treatment.
+The primary reason digital patient engagement initiatives are utilized is that patients want to stay informed about the course of their treatment.
 However, there’s more to it – how can patients understand digital patient engagement initiatives if they’re lacking basic health literacy?

-Patient portals are great, but not enough
+#4: Patient portals are great, but not enough

 Patient portals are online resources where patients can have 24-hour access to their health information.
 These username- and password-protected websites are a great way for patients to access their important information, such as:

-– Lab results
+– Lab results;

-– Medication information
+– Medication information;

-– Recent visits
+– Recent visits; and

-– Allergy information
+– Allergy information.

 As research has shown, there is no notable correlation between improved health outcomes and the use of patient portals only.
 In other words, using just patient portals is far from enough for a comprehensive digital patient engagement experience.

-Pharma companies are stepping up
+#5: Pharma companies are stepping up

 In other words, even pharma companies have picked up on the importance of digital engagement tools, and they have double the benefit.
 First, they’re maximizing patient health outcomes.
 Second, they’re making an impression with physicians, who are more likely to prescribe their products, thanks to the available engagement tools they can show to their patients.